 To perform a block, right-click on your mouse countering the enemies attack direction!

 BUT DON’T FORGET Being too defensive is bad news!
 The enemy will get wise, and start kicking you.
 So try to mix it up with attacks, blocks and kicks.

 Unlike blocking with just weapons.
 You can also block with a shield instead, a shield can be held up constantly as long as it has the blue meter filled also known as shield resistance.
 Either that, or until you are Kicked.
 This can be effective to maintain a shield-wall with other shield users to prevent a rapidly advancing enemy from harming your allies, and they would struggle trying to be aggressive if you can maintain your wall.

 Shield resistance is a stat variable that can be found on every shield.
 It is the maximum amount of resistance you can have.
 The resistance varies across all shields, and can be very random.
 The more resistance the shield has, the longer the shield can be held up before your stamina either depletes, or the shield resistance is depleted.
 The resistance depletes faster depending on weapon type, so axes are a direct counter to a shield, where as a sword will not do as much damage.
 So holding the shield up for too long after you have been getting hit constantly trying to block.

 You’ll eventually start to suffer stamina depletion, if stamina runs out and you block you will be stunned.
 If the Resistance hits zero.
 You’ll be stunned, and you’ll have to block with your weapon, there will be a shield cooldown before you can block with the shield again!
-This can be presented by a shield icon between your health, and stamina meter in this picture!
+This is represented by a shield icon between your health, and stamina meter in this picture!

 You can also attack with your shield as well!
 You can block an enemy’s attack.
 Then do a retaliating attack!
 When the attack connects.
 The enemy will be staggered!